(on leave spring 2018)

 Director, Bucknell Opera Theatre

 - D.M.A in Vocal Performance and Pedagogy, University of Colorado Boulder

 - B.M. cum laude in Vocal Performance, Boston University

-The 2016-17 season featured Ms. Martin in opera, concert and recital repertoire around the United States.
-Opera performances included Alice Ford in Falstaff with Opera on the James and the world premiere of Garrett Fisher's The Passion Trilogy in Los Angeles, CA. Ms. Martin also performed the role of Joan of Arc in Einhorn's Voices of Light with the Susquehanna Valley Chorale.
-Recital appearances at Virginia Tech University and with the Civic Morning Musical Recital Series round out the season.
-In Fall 2016, Ms. Martin was announced as a finalist in the Friedrich and Virginia Schorr Memorial Award in Voice.
+The 2016/17 season featured Ms. Martin in opera, concert and recital repertoire around the United States.
+Opera performances included Alice Ford (Falstaff) with Opera on the James, and as part of the Fisher Ensemble, she created the world premiere roles of Mary the Mother (The Passion Trilogy) and Martha Jefferson (Monticello Wakes) by Garrett Fisher, both in Los Angeles, CA. Last season’s concert repertoire also included the role of Joan of Arc (Einhorn’s Voices of Light) with the Susquehanna Valley Chorale.